Watergate Salad

 Drain the pineapple, and set the juice aside.

-Combine the pudding with the pineapple juice and whisk until smooth.
-It will start to thicken a little bit.
+Combine the pudding with the pineapple juice in a large mixing bowl and whisk until smooth.
+It’ll start to thicken a little bit.

 Chill for at least 2 hours, 4 hours preferably.
 Sprinkle the chopped pecans on top and garnish with a Maraschino cherry.